 Updated: Jul 10

-So summer is finally here, Yay!
-You want your kids to have a great summer.
-Packed with activities that they enjoy and you can make lasting memories.
+So the school holidays are finally here, Yay!
+You want your kids to have a great time packed with activities that they enjoy and you can make lasting memories.

 However you have weeks to try and entertain your kids.
 The last thing you want is for your them to be sitting inside, unstimulated and telling you (repeatedly) they are bored!

-The possibilities are endless when it comes to inexpensive activities for summer fun.
-I have rounded up some fun things for the whole family to do to keep the kids entertained during the (what feels like never ending) summer.
+The possibilities are endless when it comes to inexpensive activities for fun in the school break.
+I have rounded up some fun things for the whole family to do to keep the kids entertained during the (what feels like never ending) holidays.

 Take a trip to the seaside

 Who doesn’t love the being by the sea?
 Head to a beach near you, there are so many things to do at the seaside.
 You can build sandcastles, paddle in the sea, skim stones, go crabbing, search for shells and most important grab an ice-cream.

 Whether your in your own back garden or a favourite field or hill, camping outdoors is really fun.
 Take a midnight feast and make s’mores.

 Children live to build dens.
 Gather some old blankets and sticks and get to work.
 Hide out in your den or have some secret meetings